California Water Service Group Supplier Code of Conduct

 - It has a relationship that may provide access to undisclosed information about a competitive procurement that could influence the decisions of the Group;

 - It participates in more than one bid for a single sourcing event for the Group; or

-- It has a family relationship with a member of the Group’s board of directors; senior executive team, or staff who is directly or indirectly involved in any part of a procurement decision, unless the conflict stemming from this relationship has been resolved in a manner acceptable to the Group.
+- It has a family relationship with a member of the Group’s board of directors; senior executive team, or staff who is directly or indirectly involved in any part of a procurement decision, unless the conflict stemming from this relationship has been disclosed and resolved in a manner acceptable to the Group.

 - Suppliers shall disclose to the Group’s Procurement Department whenever they see an individual who, in the course of performing their work, is, can be, or appears to be influenced to subvert a Group decision making process for their or others’ gain.